Strategic Plan Guides the Village through December 2021

 Stage 2: Direction began in earnest at the Strategic Visioning Workshop on October 30.
 In that workshop, the Village Board and staff collectively identified critical threats and brainstormed various ways to approach these issues.
 Following the workshop, the Village Manager’s Office compiled the significant feedback received during that full-day session, making special note of the Village Board’s request to create a strategic vision statement to supplement the existing six strategic priorities.
 Together, these would guide work plans into the future, helping to answer the questions: “What is the desired state of the Village in 20 years?” and “How do we get there?”
 The four strategic goalsare more short-term in nature, intended to guide projects for the next 0-5 years.

 With a strategic vision statement and strategic goals finalized at the February 1 Strategic Visioning Workshop, staff members from across all departments worked to develop a draft Strategic Work Plan, which includes specific initiatives and action items to move the Village toward each goal.
-The Strategic Work Plan is designed to span Fiscal Years 2019-2021 (from March 2018 through February 2021), with some major initiatives beginning in that timeframe but extending into future fiscal years.
+The Strategic Work Plan is designed to span Fiscal Year 2019 - Calendar Year 2021 (from March 2018 through December 2021), with some major initiatives beginning in that timeframe but extending into future fiscal years.
 At its Committee of the Whole meeting on March 15, 2018, the Village Board reviewed and commented on the draft Strategic Plan developed through this process.
 The updated version has been modified to account for the comments and feedback received.

 In Stage 3: Execution, the Strategic Work Plan will be incorporated into each department work plan and into individual employee work plans where possible.
 Further, key performance indicators for each of the four strategic goals will be monitored and incorporated into regular reports to the Village Board.
 The Execution stage will also include education on how each employees’ day-to-day contributions support the overall vision and goals of the Village.